 The Note 9 has a 12MP dual camera with dual OIS (Optical Image Stabilization) and intelligent features.
 The Galaxy S9 also features a 12MP camera with dual aperture as well, as does the iPhone XS and XS Max.
 The Pixel 3 line, however, features a 12.2MP dual-pixel rear camera and 8MP front camera.

 All of these phones feature a portrait or professional mode that makes use of a wide aperture and shallow depth of field.

 Water and dust resistance

-The Samsung Galaxy Note 9, Galaxy S9/S9+, and iPhone XS series all received an IP68 rating, which Samsung said means they "are deemed fit enough to withstand dust, dirt and sand, and are resistant to submersion up to a maximum depth of 1.5m underwater for up to thirty minutes."
+The Samsung Galaxy Note 9, Galaxy S9/S9+, iPhone XS series, and Pixel 3 series all received an IP68 rating, which Samsung said means they "are deemed fit enough to withstand dust, dirt and sand, and are resistant to submersion up to a maximum depth of 1.5m underwater for up to thirty minutes."

 The device screens are as follows:

 - Samsung Galaxy Note 9: 6.4-inch Quad HD+ Super AMOLED, 2960x1440 (516ppi)